alex-hhh/ActivityLog2/docs/CONTRIBUTING.md

 ## Contributing code or documentation

+The [build.md](./build.md) file contains information about building the application, and links to some documents describing how things work.
+You might find it helpful if you want to work on the code.

 This project uses the normal GitHub Fork and Pull Request mechanism.
 To contribute changes to the project create a pull request.
 As with issues, please provide a good description of your changes.